HuanLab/ML4MassSpec/README.md

 ## Quick Start: Local Setup (Recommended)

-### 1. Confirm Anaconda is Installed
+### 1. Anaconda Installation Verification

 Make sure you have installed Anaconda as described in the section above.
+Successful installation can be verified by running the **Anaconda Navigator** software.

 If already installed, you can check your Python version by opening Anaconda Prompt (Windows) or Terminal (Mac/Linux) and running:

 ```bash
 python --version